-Currie is a blue-collar town, with 47.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Currie is generally considered to be a blue-collar town.
+47.06% of the Currie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Currie is a city of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Currie who work in food service (14.71%), healthcare suport services (10.29%), and office and administrative support (7.35%).

 Because of many things, Currie is a great place for families with children to consider.
 First of all, many other families with children live here, making Currie a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Currie has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Currie’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.